Boreal

 A publisher expressing his regrets.

-Yet, words, the most effective weapon against an advancing deceptive darkness are being constrained and rationed in a futile attempt to appease an intractable foe who lives, murders and dies as per the instructions contained in an inviolate book of revealed truths (immutable facts communicated to a mortal by a god) whose provenance and error-free status is vouched for by the Book.
+Words, the most effective weapon against an advancing darkness are being constrained in a futile attempt to appease an intractable foe who lives, murders and maims as per the instructions contained in a self-proclaimed error-free book of revealed truths (immutable facts communicated to a mortal by a god).

 39:28 We made it an Arabic Qur’an without any defect that perchance they might be God-fearing.